Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: The inclusive-NRF approach

 \subsection{The NRF model}

-The general idea of neural random fields (NRFs) is to implement the potential $u_{\theta}(x) : \mathbb{R}^{d_x} \rightarrow \mathbb{R}$, by a neural network, which takes the multi-dimensional $x \in \mathbb{R}^{d_x}$ as input and outputting the scalar $u_{\theta}(x) \in \mathbb{R}$.
+To define a NRF over variables $x$, we implement the potential $u_{\theta}(x) : \mathbb{R}^{d_x} \rightarrow \mathbb{R}$, by a neural network, which takes the multi-dimensional $x \in \mathbb{R}^{d_x}$ as input and outputting the scalar $u_{\theta}(x) \in \mathbb{R}$.
 In this manner, we can take advantage of the representation power of neural networks for RF modeling.
 And such a RF essentially becomes defined over a fully-connected undirected graph and captures interactions in observations to the largest order, since the neural potential function $u_{\theta}(x)$ involves all the components in $x$.
 Remarkably, the NRFs used in our experiments are different from similar models in previous studies \cite{Kim2016DeepDG,asru,coopnets}, as detailed in Section \ref{sec:related-work}.